eprunier/thepieuvre-recommender/README.md

 ## Copyright and License

-Copyright © 2013 TODO_INSERT_NAME All rights reserved.
+Copyright © 2013 Eric Prunier All rights reserved.

 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0] which can be found in the file